lukereding/graphics/README.md

 # graphics
 This repo contains code to create graphics I like.
-Most of the code isn't as flexible as your plain vanilla base R plotting functions (e.g. many of the functions below only accept the data as a list), but you'll find some better ways to plot things not easily implemented in R.
+Most of the code isn't as flexible as your plain vanilla base R plotting functions (e.g. many of the functions below only accept the data as a list), but you'll find some better ways to plot things not easily implemented in R. These plotting functions work for me but your milage may vary.
+This script is constantly being updated.

 Best way to use this code for the time being: download the `plotting_functions.R` script and source it using `source("/path/to/script/plotting_functions.R")`.
 It'll download any required packages you don't have.